Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-In most of the rewrite transformers the error message for assertions are generic and do not provide enough context to help users understand the issue.
-For example, in the file
+In most rewrite transformers, the error messages for assertions are generic and do not provide enough context to help users understand the issue.
+For example, in the file `rewrite/rewrite_import_dataclasses.py`, the error message:

-`rewrite/rewrite_import_dataclasses.py` the error message
+`The program must contain one from dataclasses import dataclass`

-`The program must contain one from dataclasses import dataclass` is repeated for various cases, making it difficult to diagnose specific problems.
+is repeated for various cases, making it difficult to diagnose specific problems.

 Example: